UTexas

 Academic Progress

-1. The student must repeat a required pharmacy course in which he or she earns a grade of F. The student who earns a grade of D+, D, or D- in a required pharmacy course becomes subject to the policies on academic probation and dismissal described below.
+1. The student must repeat a required pharmacy course in which he or she earns a grade of F. The student who earns a grade of D+, D, or D- in a required pharmacy course becomes subject to the policies on academic warning and dismissal described below.

 2. The student must earn a grade of at least C- in each elective pharmacy course.
 If the student fails to earn a grade of at least C- in an elective pharmacy course, he or she may repeat the course or may take another elective course in its place, but only courses in which the student has earned a grade of at least C- may be counted toward the professional elective requirement.